 c) Refreeze: The final stage of Lewin's model is refreezing, which involves anchoring the changes into the organisation's culture, processes, and behaviours.
 It aims to make the new state the norm, ensure the changes become permanent and sustainable, and guarantee quality Change Management.

-2) Kotter’s 8-step change model
+2) Kotter’s 8-step Change Model

 Kotter's 8-Step Change Model was developed by renowned Change Management expert John Kotter.
-This Change Management model outlines a step-by-step approach that helps organisations navigate the complexities of change effectively and increase the likelihood of successful implementation.
+This Change Management Model outlines a step-by-step approach that helps organisations navigate the complexities of change effectively and increase the likelihood of successful implementation.
 Let's explore each step in detail:

 a) Create a sense of urgency: This stage is essential in effective Change Management.
 Leaders must communicate the reasons behind the need for change, highlighting the possible risks involved in maintaining the status quo and the opportunities that change can bring to motivate employees and overcome resistance.